 change in the fair value of equity shares are

-recognised in the Balance Sheet under “Fair value
+recognised in the Balance Sheet under "Fair

-change account".
+value change account".

-whether impairment of listed equity securities
+assess whether impairment of listed equity

-has occurred.
-Any impairment loss is recognised
+securities has occurred.
+Any impairment loss

-as an expense in the Revenue or Profit and Loss
+is recognised as an expense in the Revenue

-and Loss Account.
-Any reversal of impairment
+Account.
+Any reversal of impairment loss,

-loss, earlier recognised in Revenue or Profit and
+earlier recognised in Revenue or Profit and Loss

 Mutual funds